deepslam/ContentParser/README.md

 ## Installation

-You can install the package with Composer.
+You can install the package via Composer.
 Just run:

 ```console